sakuyaslove/CAP-Attendance-Shell/README.md

 ## Next Steps

-1. **Exercise on real hardware** â€" Validate the CAP login + scanner flow on physical iOS and Android devices to confirm camera behaviour and haptics.
+1. **Exercise on real hardware** Validate the CAP login + scanner flow on physical iOS and Android devices to confirm camera behaviour and haptics.
-2. **Wire up CI/CD** â€" Connect Fastlane lanes to your build pipeline, add signing assets, and gate merges on `npm run typecheck` plus the Jest suite.
+2. **Wire up CI/CD** Connect Fastlane lanes to your build pipeline, add signing assets, and gate merges on `npm run typecheck` plus the Jest suite.
-3. **Security hardening** â€" Evaluate certificate pinning, CSP enforcement, or navigation blocking if CAP publishes stricter guidance.
+3. **Security hardening** Evaluate certificate pinning, CSP enforcement, or navigation blocking if CAP publishes stricter guidance.
-4. **Optional telemetry** â€" If analytics are ever required, keep them opt-in and ensure no attendance data leaves the device.
+4. **Optional telemetry** If analytics are ever required, keep them opt-in and ensure no attendance data leaves the device.
-5. **Plan upgrades** â€" React Native 0.80.0 is the baseline; monitor the CLI template issue in 0.81+ and upgrade when upstream is ready.
+5. **Plan upgrades** React Native 0.80.0 is the baseline; monitor the CLI template issue in 0.81+ and upgrade when upstream is ready.

 ## Additional Notes

 - Hidden debug nodes (`current-url-indicator`, `injection-debug`) exist solely for Detox assertions and are invisible in production.
 - The custom URL scheme `capshell://` is registered on both platforms but acts as a no-op outside automated tests.
-- VisionCameraâ€™s advanced frame processors may require `react-native-worklets-core` if you add custom ML worklets later.
+- VisionCamera's advanced frame processors may require `react-native-worklets-core` if you add custom ML worklets later.
 - Adjust or extend NPM scripts (for example `npm run lint:fix`) as your workflow evolves.